wp-plugins/church-admin/readme.txt

 9. There is a calendar widget with customisable title, how many events you want to show and an option for it to look like a post-it note
 10. Place [church_admin_map member_type_id=#] to show a map of colour coded small groups - need to set a service venue first to centre map and geolocate member's addresses by editing them.
-We recommend password protecting the pages - if it is password protected, a link is provided to logout
+We recommend password protecting the pages - if it is password protected, a link is provided to logout The # should be replaced with which member types you want displayed as a comma separated list e.g. member_type=1,2

 == Frequently Asked Questions ==